WenzongFan/test-repo/tools/sed.md

 ## sed commands

-N:	expand match to current line and next line
+### N:	expand match range to current line and next line

 	# do match in two lines each time
 	$ sed 'N;s/my/your/' filename